-Both are good options when it comes to needing extra financial assistance as most seniors are on a fixed income.
+Both are excellent options when it comes to needing extra financial assistance, as most seniors are on a fixed income.

 You can visit Centers for Medicare and Medicaid or your state’s individual health insurance assistance program available on the SHIP Center.

 All Medicare beneficiaries should subscribe to the CMS Newsroom for weekly information on Medicare topics.